For a limited time, new members get $50 off per month

 The pain had started in her knees, making it difficult for her to walk, but soon progressed to her shoulders, hands, and wrists, further compromising her ability to move and function normally.

-Her primary care doctor had ordered a panel of tests to try to figure out what was going on, but after all of her test results came back normal, he suggested that she try physical therapy, in case her joint pain was attributed to a musculoskeletal imbalance.
+Her primary care doctor had ordered a complete blood count (CBC), comprehensive metabolic panel (CMP), and antinuclear antibody (ANA) to try to figure out what was going on, but when all of her test results came back normal, he didn’t offer to order any additional tests, and instead suggested that she try physical therapy.

-Six months later, however, when physical therapy didn’t help—if anything, her joint pain had gotten worse—Natalie decided she needed to try a different approach.
+Six months later, however, when physical therapy didn’t help—if anything, her joint pain had gotten worse—Natalie decided to pursue a more data-driven approach.

 In her first appointment at Quantify, Natalie’s health coach recommended a mycotoxins test, to evaluate her exposure to toxic mold.